Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/security.md

 === "Information"

-    !!! warning Core Isolation Page Missing
+    !!! tip "Missing the page?"
-        You must have Virtulization enabled to use Core Isolation features.
-If you can't find the Core Isolation page in Windows Security, you may need to enable Virtualization in your BIOS/UEFI settings.
+        If you can't find the core isolation page in Windows Security, you may need to enable virtualization in your BIOS/UEFI settings.

     [Core isolation](https://support.microsoft.com/en-us/windows/core-isolation-e30ed737-17d8-42f3-a2a9-87521df09b78) is a security feature of Windows that protects essential core processes of Windows from malicious software by isolating them in memory.
 It mostly does this by running those core processes in a virtualized environment.